meetoseh/backend/docs/diskcache/keys.md

     Note that this format allows us to inject the JWTs without a deserialize/serialize round trip, which can be a significant performance improvement.

+-   `journeys:profile_pictures:{uid}:{journey_time}` goes to the trivial json serialization of UserProfilePictures in

+    ```py
+    class ProfilePicturesItem:
+        user_sub: str
+        image_file_uid: str

+    class UserProfilePictures:
+        journey_uid: str
+        journey_time: int
+        fetched_at: float
+        profile_pictures: List[ProfilePicturesItem]
+    ```

+    this is used [here](../../journeys/routes/profile_pictures.py) and has a short expiration time (on the order of minutes).
+The journey time is typically in integer multiples of 2 seconds.

+    This is the profile pictures to choose from prior to customization, since user customization is not cached (as it's unlikely to be retrieved again).